kripesh101/thrifty/README.md

 The objectives of our project are:

-- Assist users with managing their finances
+- To assist users with managing their finances
-- Daily or weekly tracking of expenditure
+- To track daily and weekly expenditures
-- Highlight products or services where the user has spent excess money
+- To highlight products or services where the user has spent excess money

 # Directories